pierrejay/radiomanager-lib-dev/README.md

 - Channels available just above WiFi frequencies, avoiding interference with most WiFi devices and hotspots
 - Unlike LoRa, there is no duty cycle limitation.

-This makes it a cost-effective wireless solution with decent data rates, capable of streaming data at several hundred kb/s.
+This makes it a cost-effective wireless solution with decent data rates, capable of streaming data at several hundred kbps.
 With encryption, it becomes a powerful tool for industrial contexts and embedded applications.
 Many "packaged" modules are available at a retail price of 5-10€, such as EBYTE E01-ML01DP5 or E01-2G4M27D with embedded power amplifier, used to test the library with success.